 For a foreigner, this is a dish which really messes with your expectations, and absolutely requires a sweet tooth.

-Unfortunately we didn’t have time to visit the What the Duck? restaurant, but it comes highly recommended (if not cheap) and provides a welcome change from a local diet that’s high on fried chicken.
+The What the Duck? restaurant – 40, Nagore Road – comes highly recommended (if not cheap) and provides a welcome change from a local diet that’s high on fried chicken.
+When we visited (during a torrential downpour) we had the place almost to ourselves.

-If you’re more into snack bars than restaurants, then Mugshot is the place to go.
+If you’re more into snack bars than restaurants, then Mugshot on Chulia Street is the place to go.
 Catering more to the Western taste, they make great pastries, sandwiches and coffees and provide a chilled-out break from the sweltering streets.
+They also do great juices for around RM 13.

 Georgetown ‘Heritage City’? …we just don’t get it